Skip to content

 We've all had that feeling of being stressed - or a feeling of unease in our gut.
 Anyone who is familiar with IBS, food intolerance or cravings, will no doubt know how strongly our gut can influence our mood.
 What a lot of people might not realise is that stress and emotions can trigger common digestive complaints like bloating and constipation.

-Essentially, when you're feeling anxious, your brain goes into a ''Fight or flight'' mode and stops your body from properly digesting food until things get back to ''normal''.
-However, when you're in a stressed state for a long time you never fully come out of that ''Fight or Flight'' mode, which means your digestive system is compromised.
+Essentially, when you're feeling anxious or stressed, your brain goes into a ''Fight or flight'' mode and stops your body from properly digesting food until things get back to ''normal''.
+However, when you're in a stressed state for a long time you never fully come out of that ''Fight or Flight'' mode, which means your digestive system is compromised and symptoms of digestive upset such as bloating may occur.
+Continue reading to find out what is happening in our gastrointestinal tract when we are stressed.

 However, both systems are cooperative and in constant two-way communication.
 For example the CNS recognises the sight or smell of food triggering the ENS to produce saliva and digestive enzyme secretion, while the ENS provides the CNS with information letting us know when we're hungry, bloated or in pain.
 Made up of similar cells and utilising many of the same neurotransmitters, research continues to show that both the ENS and CNS are heavily influenced by one another.